Ten Commandments: Catholicism

-In Catholicism, Jesus freed Christians from the rest of Jewish religious law, but not from their obligation to keep the Ten Commandments.
+In Catholicism it is believed that Jesus freed Christians from the rest of Jewish religious law, but not from their obligation to keep the Ten Commandments.
 It has been said that they are to the moral order what the creation story is to the natural order.

 According to the Catechism of the Catholic Church—the official exposition of the Catholic Church's Christian beliefs—the Commandments are considered essential for spiritual good health and growth, and serve as the basis for social justice.
 Church teaching of the Commandments is largely based on the Old and New Testaments and the writings of the early Church Fathers.
-In the New Testament, Jesus acknowledged their validity and instructed his disciples to go further, demanding a righteousness exceeding that of the scribes and Pharisees.
-Summarized by Jesus into two "great commandments" that teach the love of God and love of neighbour, they instruct individuals on their relationships with both.
+The Catechism of the Catholic Church believes that in the New Testament, Jesus acknowledged their validity summarizing them into two "great commandments."

 The great commandments contain the Law of the Gospel, summed up in the Golden Rule.
 The Law of the Gospel is expressed particularly in the Sermon on the Mount.
 The Catechism of the Catholic Church explains that, "the Law of the Gospel fulfills the commandments of the Law.
-The Lord’s Sermon on the Mount, far from abolishing or devaluing the moral prescriptions of the Old Law, releases their hidden potential and has new demands arise from them: it reveals their entire devine and human truth.
+The Lord's Sermon on the Mount, far from abolishing or devaluing the moral prescriptions of the Old Law, releases their hidden potential and has new demands arise from them: it reveals their entire divine and human truth.
 It does not add new external precepts, but proceeds to reform the heart, the root of human acts, where man chooses between the pure and the impure, where faith, hope, and charity are formed and with them the other virtues."
 The New Law "fulfills, refines, surpasses, and leads the Old Law to its perfection."